Piwigo/Piwigo/include/smarty/docs/programmers/caching/caching-groups.md

 -   You CANNOT remove a specified template name under multiple cache groups such as `'/a/b/*/foo.tpl'`, the cache grouping works left-to-right ONLY.
-You will need to group your templates under a single cache group heirarchy to be able to clear them as a group.
+You will need to group your templates under a single cache group hierarchy to be able to clear them as a group.

-Cache grouping should not be confused with your template directory heirarchy, the cache grouping has no knowledge of how your templates are structured.
+Cache grouping should not be confused with your template directory hierarchy, the cache grouping has no knowledge of how your templates are structured.
 So for example, if you have a template structure like `themes/blue/index.tpl` and you want to be able to clear all the cache files for the "blue" theme, you will need to create a cache group